vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 top-level requirements:

-- A Vector trace event shall only contain data relative to one single trace, i.e. traces sources shall create one event for each indivual trace ID and its associated spans and metadata.
+- A Vector trace event shall only contain data relative to one single trace, i.e. traces sources shall create one event for each individual trace ID and its associated spans and metadata.
 - Use the Opentelemetry trace format as the common denominator and base the Vector internal representation to ensure :
   - A clear reference point for conversion between trace formats
   - Avoid destructive manipulation by transforms and keep traces object fully functional even after heavy modifications